tak2siva/multi_level_logger/README.md

 # MultiLevelLogger

-A gem to write diffrent level of logs in separate files.
+A gem to write diffrent level of Ruby logs in separate files.

-There are six kind of log levels in Ruby.
+There are six log levels in Ruby (i.e) INFO, WARN, DEBUG, ERROR, FATAL, UNKNOWN.
+Purpose of this gem is to log them in diffrent files.

-Use this gem if you want to write INFO, WARN, DEBUG, ERROR, FATAL, UNKNOWN logs in separate files instead of using default Logger which logs all into single file.

 ## Installation